peterkuma/ccplot/download/index.md

     **Note:** Anaconda 64-bit or Python 3 will not work.

-2. Install the **basemap** package in the Anaconda Prompt (you can find the Anaconda Prompt in the Start Menu):
+2. Install the **basemap** package in the `Anaconda Prompt (Anaconda2)` (you can it in the Start Menu):

         conda install basemap

+    You might have to run the above command twice.
+The first time it fails to find compatible versions of packages and the second time it succeeds.

+    If you chose to install Anaconda for all users, you should run the Anaconda 2 Prompt as Administrator to be allowed to install basemap.

 3. Install ccplot using the supplied Windows installer (ccplot-x.y.z.win32-py2.7.exe).

-You should now be able to run ccplot in the Anaconda Prompt:
+You should now be able to run ccplot in the Anaconda Prompt (Anaconda2):

     ccplot -V